rs-anderson/Clustering-Ward-Level-Poverty-Using-Satellite-Imagery/README.md

 ### visualisation_validation

-<code>visualizing_clusters.R</code>:
+<code>visualising_clusters.R</code>:
-This script is for the visualization of the cluster solutions obtained.
+This script is for the visualisation of the cluster solutions obtained.
 Furthermore, googleway can be used to navigate the map of Gauteng to investigate the specific areas within each cluster.
+A <a href="https://developers.google.com/maps/documentation/maps-static/overview">Google Static Maps API</a> key is needed to view the interactive map, however, you are able to visualise the cluster solutions on a static map without a key.

 <code>interpolating_sampi.R</code>:
 INSERT EXPLANATION HERE.